charroux/spring-boot-starter/README.md

 The library is configured via a configuration file: https://github.com/charroux/spring-boot-starter/blob/master/me-spring-boot-sample-app/src/main/resources/application.properties

+This project include a Spring Boot starter: https://github.com/charroux/spring-boot-starter/blob/master/me-spring-boot-sample-app/build.gradle

+Note that the library is a local library (compile project(':me-spring-boot-starter')) and once it will be distrited as a maven library, you will use it through usual maven dependency like compile('...:me-spring-boot-starter-0.0.1-SNAPSHOT').

 Easy to use, isn't it ?

 Now let's have a look at the magic behind the scene.